Invisible Web, or Cloaked Web or Deep Web: The hidden treasure

 450 + billions of pages have databases that are completely invisible to Google.
 For example, government databases with tax information,

-Google is considered to have the best data in searches today.
-The company's spiders crawl millions of web pages every week.
+Google is considered to have the best search database today.
+The company's spiders list millions of web pages every week.

 So if Google has saved only one 8-10% of the World Wide Web and the other search engines have even smaller databases, then where does the remaining 92% of the content on the Internet hide?